symbiotejs/symbiote.js/README.md

 ```

 Items have their own state scope.
 Use the **`^` prefix** to reach higher-level component properties and handlers - `'^onItemClick'` binds to the parent's `onItemClick`, not the item's.
 Properties referenced via `^` must be defined in the parent's `init$`.

+> **Performance Tip:** For massive lists, add the `lazy` attribute to the container (`<div itemize="tasks" lazy>`).
+It defers component initialization until they enter the viewport and cleans them up when they leave, heavily optimizing memory and rendering performance.

 ### Pop-up binding (`^`)